-Some say the taste of Jack Daniels Tennessee Whiskey comes from the local, iron-free waters and hard sugar maple charcoal filtering.
-But once you've visited Lynchburg, you will know that there's another special ingredient in every bottle of this southern whiskey.
+Some say the taste of Jack Daniel's Tennessee Whiskey comes from the local, iron-free waters and hard sugar maple charcoal filtering.
+But once you've visited Lynchburg, you will know that there's another special ingredient in every bottle of this Southern whiskey.
 It's the touch of the residents of Lynchburg.

 The population of Lynchburg is less than 500, usually around 350.
 And Moore County, the smallest county in Tennessee, has a population just under 6,000.

-Overall, Lynchburg is a small, quaint, slow-paced town that offers a ton of southern hospitality.
-Lynchburg is a one-stoplight town and that's part of its charm.
+Overall, Lynchburg is a small, quaint, slow-paced town that offers a ton of Southern hospitality.
+Lynchburg is a one-stoplight town, and that's part of its charm.

 You will find an example of a Tennessee historic town square and a 100-year-old courthouse in the middle of town, which provides visitors with an afternoon of antique shopping, country dining, and relaxation.

-Tour the Jack Daniels Distillery
+Tour the Jack Daniel's Distillery

-The Jack Daniels Distillery is the oldest registered distillery in the United States but ironically, Moore County is a still a dry county, which means that no alcoholic beverages are allowed to be sold here.
+The Jack Daniel's Distillery is the oldest registered distillery in the United States but ironically, Moore County is a still a dry county, which means that no alcoholic beverages are allowed to be sold here.

-So you won't find any bars in town selling alcoholic drinks and this includes the hometown favorite.
+So you won't find any bars in town selling alcoholic drinks, and this includes the hometown favorite.

-If you want to get your hands on a bottle Jack Daniels Whiskey when visiting Lynchburg, the distillery tours currently do allow visitors (only) to purchase bottles of whiskey on-site to take home with them.
+If you want to get your hands on a bottle Jack Daniel's Whiskey when visiting Lynchburg, the distillery tours currently do allow visitors (only) to purchase bottles of whiskey on-site to take home with them.

-More Details About the Distillery
+Details About the Distillery

-- There are plenty of great southern and American restaurants in Lynchburg.
-Although most are walk-in, a few like Miss Mary Bobo's do require reservations so make sure to plan ahead.
+There are plenty of great Southern and American restaurants in Lynchburg.
+Although most are walk-in, a few, like Miss Mary Bobo's, do require reservations so make sure to plan ahead.

-Learn About Jack Daniels
+About Jack Daniel's

+Jack Daniel was a real person.
+Jasper Newton Daniel stood just over 5 feet tall and began making whiskey at the ripe age of 13 for a Lutheran minister.
 Daniel died of gangrene, after kicking his safe, on Oct.
 10, 1911.
-No one knows his actual birth date but locals celebrate it every year in September.
+No one knows his actual birth date, but locals celebrate it every year in September.

-While Jack Daniels offers a variety of various country cocktails, there are currently only four brands of whiskey produced at the distillery and they include:
+While Jack Daniel's offers a variety of various country cocktails, there are currently only four brands of whiskey produced at the distillery and they include:

-- Jack Daniels Old No. 7 Black Label
+- Jack Daniel's Old No. 7 Black Label

-- Jack Daniels Old No. 7 Green Label
+- Jack Daniel's Old No. 7 Green Label

 - Gentleman Jack Rare Tennessee Whiskey

-- Jack Daniels Single Barrel Tennessee Whiskey
+- Jack Daniel's Single Barrel Tennessee Whiskey

+Jack Daniel's Whiskey is 40 percent alcohol by volume and 80 proof.
 While Old No. 7 is situated prominently on the Jack Daniel's Whiskey label, no one has a clue as to what it really means.
-There are several different legends that surround the history of Old No. 7, from it being a batch number that Jack Daniels used, a train number that the whiskey was shipped on, to just a lucky number that he chose.
+There are several different legends that surround the history of Old No. 7, from it being a batch number that Jack Daniel used, a train number that the whiskey was shipped on, to just a lucky number that he chose.

-Now that's a really big secret, but we do know that the main ingredients include corn, rye, barley, malt and, of course, the special cave waters.
+The recipe for Jack Daniel's is a really big secret, but we do know that the main ingredients include corn, rye, barley, malt and, of course, the special cave waters.
 The distillery also uses a hard maple charcoal filtering system and stores the whiskey in charred white oak barrels.